twocatmoon/dungeon-press/adventure.md

 - 'thing' blocks can be used to create NPCs, items, spells, locations, etc.

 {{ narrative
-Travel is incredibly difficult in the deep snow.
-A bitter wind cuts through your clothing, and ice crystals riding the strong breeze sting your eyes.
+"Travel is incredibly difficult in the deep snow.
+A bitter wind cuts through your clothing, and ice crystals riding the strong breeze sting your eyes."
 }}

 {{ info